gravitational/careers/challenges/data-engineer/challenge-1.md

 time and demonstrate that you've spent time thinking about this problem and provide a clear path to a solution.

+It is okay if your pipeline is not optimized to handle very large data volumes.
+Where relevant (Level 5), describe what you would change to handle substantially more data rather than building it.

 Consider making other reasonable trade-offs.
 Make sure you communicate them to the interview team.